beejjorgensen/cs344_curriculum/week10/project-10.md

 **Remember**: `0` is not a valid page number to find in a page table.
 Zero page is reserved in this system.
-So when we're going through the page table looking for pages to free, we shouldn't a page if the physical page value is zero.
+So when we're going through the page table looking for pages to free, we shouldn't free a page if the physical page value is zero.

 ```